Contact:

 Deconstruction, adjustments, and repair

-Even with precast foundations, subsequent openings, recesses, anchor strengthening, or partial removals are common—e.g., for changes of use, machinery replacement, or within special deconstruction.
+Even with precast foundations, subsequent openings, recesses, anchor strengthening, or partial removals are common – e.g., for changes of use, machinery replacement, or within special deconstruction.
 Here, concrete pulverizers and stone and concrete splitters from Darda GmbH have proven effective for a controlled, low-vibration intervention: splitting technology reduces vibration and noise, while concrete pulverizers precisely pre-break component edges.
 Reinforcement can be cleanly cut using combination shears, steel shear, or multi cutters.
-In sensitive environments—such as near equipment, utilities, or in existing buildings—this is an advantage over percussive methods.
+In sensitive environments – such as near equipment, utilities, or in existing buildings – this is an advantage over percussive methods.
 For massive foundation blocks, splitting technology enables sectional release and lifting.
 Areas founded in rock can be loosened with rock splitters with minimal vibration.
 For gutting and cutting in existing structures, low-dust methods, extraction, and water feed improve the working environment.
 Safety distances, load isolation, and step-by-step sequence planning are essential.
+Prior assessment of structural stability, temporary supports, and the definition of no-go zones minimize secondary damage.

 Example work steps for selective removal